ngynkvn/awkp/README.md

 go install github.com/ngynkvn/awkp@latest
 ```

-Should work, let me know if it doesn't.

 # Motivation

 There's a lot of friction for new users when learning command line tools like